Introduction

 These habits work together.

-Over time, they improve digestion and health.
+Over time, they can improve digestion and health.

 Living with IBS can feel frustrating.